mz-jennytech/ticketing/README.md

 ## User Authentication

 - **Sign Up:** New users can create an account by providing the necessary information.
+- **Sign In:** Existing users can log in securely to access their accounts.
+- **Sign Out:** Users can log out of their accounts to securely end their session.

+## Ticket Booking Process

+1. **Homepage Access:** Upon successful authentication, users are directed to the homepage.

-* Advanced HTML/CSS
+- Advanced HTML/CSS
-* Developer Tools
+- Developer Tools
-* SCSS
+- SCSS
-* Flexbox
+- Flexbox
-* Responsive Design
+- Responsive Design
-* Accesibility
+- Accesibility
-* Working with Designers
+- Working with Designers
-* Design Implementation
+- Design Implementation
-* Bootstrap
+- Bootstrap
-* Advanced Javascript
+- Advanced Javascript
-* Advanced JQuery
+- Advanced JQuery
-* Cookies & Local Storage
+- Cookies & Local Storage
-* ES6
+- ES6
-* TypeScript
+- TypeScript
-* Webpack
+- Webpack
-* Building Portfolio Applications
+- Building Portfolio Applications

 ## Technologies & Tools:computer: